-a) IIE: 43 injection-induced seismic events were manually picked and located.
-These were identified because belonging to the seismicity cluster induced by fluid-injection operations at the CM2 well (cluster B in Figure 1).
-The first recording station of such events is INS1, which is the closest receiver, with signals characterized by a difference between the arrival times of S-and P-waves of about 1 s.
-The average depth retrieved from preliminary event location analyses is about 4.5 km and the maximum recorded local magnitude is MI = 1.4, related to an induced event occurred on 2018-01-29 at 15:23:10 UTC (Figure 12a), located at about 1.4 km epicentral distance from INS1 station with focal depth of about 3.50 km (MI=1.4, Lat=40.3182°N, Lon=15.9842°E, depth=3.50 km; see file "INSIEME-preliminary_catalogue.csv" provided in the Supplement).
-Most of detected IIE have a magnitude lower or equal than 1; only two of them are characterized by local magnitude 1<MI≤1.4.
-Depending on the earthquake energy, the number of stations that recorded the seismic signals changes from a minimum of three for the lowest magnitude event up to 16, taking into account also stations belonging to the virtual seismic network.
-The waveforms, usually, have duration less than 7 s at the closest station (INS1) and the highest peak ground velocity amplitude (PGV) measured at that station is about 0.04 mm s-1 for the strongest IIE of the catalogue (Figure 12a).
+15:23:10 UTC, located at about 1.4 km epicentral distance from INS1 station with focal depth of about 3.50 km (Figure 9a).
+Most of detected IIE have a magnitude lower than 1; only four of them are characterized by local magnitude $1 < Ml \le 1.4$.
+Depending on the earthquake energy, the number of stations that recorded the seismic signals changes from a minimum of 3 for the lowest magnitude event up to 16, taking into account also stations belonging to the virtual seismic network.
+The waveforms, usually, have duration less than 7 s at the closest station (INS1) and the highest peak ground velocity amplitude